Frequently Asked Questions

 How much do you charge?

 We charge $15 per notarized signature and a minimum $25 travel fee depending on where we’re coming and the time of day.
-Discounts are given if you are a veteran or have multiple signatures.
+FREE & Discounted travel rates are given if you are a Veteran or have multiple signatures.

 What is a notary?

 A notary is an official witness who is only there to ensure each party who signs a document has proven their identity by approved forms ordained by the California Secretary of State.

 We also ensure no one is being forced into the signing and appear to be coherent.

 Click here to read my blog “What The Heck Is A Notary Public”

 Do you have an office we can come to?

 We have a mobile office!
 For customers trying to save on travel rates and would rather come to us, we can notarize you where we are at the time you want to sign.
 Please call or text when you are ready to sign and we will provide a location for you to meet us at that time.
 You must come when you say you’re going to come or you will have to meet us at our next appointment location as we can not be late for our scheduled travel appointments.

 Our minimum travel rate is FREE for customers who have multiple signatures.
 For those with 4 or less signatures, our minimum travel rate is $25.